Rincon West

 About the Project

-Argentina Lithium controls over 5000 hectares of claims at the Rincon Salar in Salta Province, Argentina, with approximately half held under option.
-It is approximately 38km from the Company’s Pocitos Project.
+Argentina Lithium controls over 3700 hectares of claims at the Rincon Salar in Salta Province, Argentina, with approximately half held under option.

-The project has had no significant historic exploration, and as such it presents a new opportunity to identify lithium at a salar that is known to host lithium-bearing brines with production potential.
+Prior to Argentina Lithium’s involvement, the project area had no significant historic exploration, and as such it presented a new opportunity to identify lithium at a salar that is known to host lithium-bearing brines with production potential.
+The Company has now reported its first mineral resource estimate for the West Block and is advancing towards its first preliminary economic assessment for the project

 Location & Infrastructure